 With parenting, the hard part comes when your desire to protect your child causes them to feel untrustworthy or like they don’t have any freedom.

-Another aspect we should consider is the fact that kids WILL be exposed to age-inappropriate content, so teaching them what to do with things they shouldn’t have seen or heard is vital.
+Another aspect we should consider is that kids WILL be exposed to age-inappropriate content, so teaching them what to do with things they shouldn’t have seen or heard is vital.
 And with apps like Bark, we can prepare our kids for the world they WILL grow up in, not for the one we WANT them to grow up in.

-With apps like Bark, we can prepare our kids for the world they WILL grow up in, not for the one we WANT them to grow up in.Hillary Gruener – Word From The Bird Blog
+“With apps like Bark, we can prepare our kids for the world they WILL grow up in, not for the one we WANT them to grow up in.”– Parent coach Hillary Gruener

 And that’s the beauty of the Bark app and the Bark Phone.

 Because Bark believes that safety comes from transparency, you can rest assured that this is how their app operates.